David-GP94/msvc-employees/README.md

 ---

-Notes
+## Notes

-The JWT token is required for accessing protected endpoints.
+* The JWT token is required for accessing protected endpoints.

-Roles: USER and ADMIN.
+* Roles: USER and ADMIN.

-Ensure the environment variables in Docker Compose are correctly set for database connectivity.
+* Ensure the environment variables in Docker Compose are correctly set for database connectivity.

-The Dockerfile and docker-compose.yml files are included for easy deployment.
+* The Dockerfile and docker-compose.yml files are included for easy deployment.

-All responses follow a consistent GlobalResponse structure for success, message, and data.
+* All responses follow a consistent GlobalResponse structure for success, message, and data.

-Docker is required to run the application as designed in the deliverables.
+* Docker is required to run the application as designed in the deliverables.

----
+* CI/CD is implemented to enforce automated builds and tests before merging features.